Mostafa-HEH/alx-low_level_programming/0x01-variables_if_else_while/README.md

  - Task 9: program that prints all possible combinations of single-digit numbers.
  - Task 10: program that prints all possible different combinations of two digits.
  - Task 11: program that prints all possible different combinations of three digits.
+ - Task 12: program that prints all possible combinations of two two-digit numbers.